HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 This .md file contains the iterative process with detailed notes and various regex bits of code to giving XML structure to the following publications provided as proofreading copies by the editors

 - S. Risberg, K. Salonen, *Appendix: Acta Pontificum Suecica.
-2, Acta Poenitentiare: Auc- toritate papae: the church province of Uppsala and the apostolic penitentiary 1410-1526*, Diplomatarium Suecanum, Riksarkivet, Stockholm, 2008.
+2, Acta Poenitentiare: Auctoritate
+papae: the church province of Uppsala and the apostolic penitentiary 1410-1526*, Diplomatarium Suecanum, Riksarkivet, Stockholm, 2008.

 - P. D. Clarke, P. N. R. Zutshi, *Supplications from England and Wales in the registers of the